mansoorprogamer/Merkle-tree/README.md

 In our project, we're leveraging C++ to make this powerful concept to ensure the integrity of files.
 It takes a file as input, and constructs a Merkle Tree based on its contents.
 Then, it generate a digital signature using the Merkle Tree structure.
 This signature serves as a unique identifier for your file, making it easy to verify its authenticity later.

+MErkle tree has many widespeard uses in blockchain and crypto.